jahanzebyasin/php_minesweeper/readme.md

  for "The ability to choose board size and difficulty (number of mines)"

 # Installation
+PHP 7.4

-Even though there is no 3rd party packge is used
+Even though there is no 3rd party packge used
 ```bash
 composer install
 ```